arktools/arkcmake/gitCheatSheet.md

 ## Daily use ##

-Always do this before beginning any work to get any changes someone else may have made:
+Always do this before beginning any work to get any changes someone else may have made (this can avoid a lot of headaches):

 ```console
 git pull